-- Bank State Branch (BSB) number (6 digits, do not include spaces or hyphens) - Account number (no more than 9 digits, do not include spaces or hyphens) - Account name.
+- Bank State Branch (BSB) number (6 digits, don't include spaces or hyphens) - Account number (no more than 9 digits, don't include spaces or hyphens) - Account name.
 The account name must not exceed 64 characters, including spaces.
 If the financial institution) account name has more than 64 characters, provide the first 64 characters only.